Road humps (sleeping policemen) and 'speed visor' technology.

 One problem noticed occasionally was that drivers obeying the speed limit were encouraged to slow down to less than 20 mph because the sign became activated by a vehicle some distance away approaching at well over the speed limit.
 A few 'shunt' collisions amongst the line of slow moving vehicles near the sign were narrowly avoided.

 A speeding vehicle approaches the old type of electronic 20 mph sign in Sidford.
 The sign flashes a very noticeable reminder of the speed limit.
 This one small sign initially had a profound effect on the behaviour of many drivers and no effect at all on the most dangerous speedsters, especially those travelling in the opposite direction!
 Unlike road humps, these signs do not punish all drivers for the sins of the few.
 High speed travel of emergency vehicles is unimpeded and there is little increase in either noise or pollution.
 One impressive feature of the sign is its detection distance.
 Cost is apparently about £3000 per unit.
-The unit was later vandalised, then replaced, then replaced with a much less effective solar powered version - more details later.
+The unit was later vandalised, then replaced, then replaced with a much less effective solar powered version.

 As of November 2006, there have still been no prosecutions.
 Devon County Council (DCC) have lived up to their reputation for inveterate incompetence and dishonesty by claiming that the scheme has been a huge success and that 80% of vehicle approach speeds are now "at or close to the 20 mph limit".